AntigenPlus/ap-docs/upgrades.md

    prompted to start the database migration.
 This may take several minutes.
 6. When the migration is complete, Antigen Plus will open normally.
 7. Other users may now resume using Antigen Plus.

+{: .important}

+Once your database has been migrated to a newer version, older versions of Antigen Plus will no longer be able to connect to the database.
+You should plan your upgrade so that all workstations accessing the same database will be upgraded at the same time.